 Not only is this delicious as a creamy vegan pasta, but the sauce is also amazing when used as a spring roll sauce or as a Thai peanut sauce for dipping summer rolls, egg rolls, or even your favorite veggies.

-Rice Noodles: I prefer to use rice noodles in this pasta dish but you can use spaghetti, penne, or even ramen noodles!
+Pasta: You can use spaghetti, penne, or even ramen noodles!
 Any type of pasta that you prefer is just fine.

 Peanut Butter: These vegan peanut noodles get the incredibly creaminess from the peanut butter.